Is Your Walking Speed Telling You Something?

 Senior couple walking

 People walk more slowly as they get older.
 It’s natural.
-There are a number of things seniors can’t do as quickly as they used to.
+There are a number of things seniors can’t do as quickly as they once did.
 But what does your walking speed say about you and is your walking speed telling you something?

 Some folks slow down more than others.
-It’s not just random.
-Studies show that, for people over 65, walking speed is a predictor of life expectancy, so much so that some people even think of it as a vital sign, right up there with measuring temperature, respiration, and pulse.
+Studies show that, for people over 65, walking speed is a predictor of life expectancy, so much so that the medical profession think of it as a vital sign, right up there with measuring temperature, respiration, and pulse.

 What Is A Healthy Walking Pace?

 The average adult walks between three and four miles per hour while maintaining a brisk pace.
-That doesn’t change much for either men or women until they reach their sixties.
+That doesn’t change much for man or woman until they reach their sixties.
 After that, the number can drop considerably.

 This chart shows how walking speed, in miles per hour, changes from late middle age on.
 Men with their longer legs walk a little faster at every age.